Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 # Assign-Taxonomy-with-BLAST
-This script is used for otu clustering, blasting, and ultimately, assigning taxonomy.
-All steps are optional and customizable.

-It can be used for any multi-fasta and should work on any database, including custom ones or ncbi's nt database.

-A path to taxonomy classifications for the database is required but several have already been precomputed and are available here.
-If you would like me to construct a taxonomy classification for your database or instructions on how to do so.
-Email me.
+This program was primarily designed for the taxonomic assignment of amplicon sequence variants (ASVs), but it works with any sequence data.

 Many output files are generated.
-Several of which can be directly imported into qiime or qiime2 for visualization of taxonomy or other analyses.
+Several of which can be directly imported into qiime or other common workflows.

 # Dependencies